AlduinApp/alduin/README.md

 ![Screenshot](http://i.imgur.com/bdkyxA7.png)

 ## Current state
-Alduin is currently not stable and is still evolving day by day, but you can already use it to follow your feeds !
+Alduin isn't actually stable and is still evolving day by day, but you can already use it to follow your feeds !
 Made with :heart: by [Xavier Stouder](https://github.com/Xstoudi) and [Luca Laissue](https://github.com/lucalaissue).

+## Download
+To download Alduin, just go [on the release page](https://github.com/Xstoudi/alduin/releases) and download the zip archive corresponding to your OS.
+The OSX version isn't available yet because of a packaging issue.

 ## Technical specifications
 Alduin is built on powefull and modern technologies like: